yxsamliu/llvm-project/llvm/docs/IRTracker.rst

 The Python driver lives at ``llvm/tools/ir-tracker/ir-tracker.py`` (installed under ``<prefix>/share/ir-tracker/`` when the ``ir-tracker`` install component is enabled).
-It is read-only on the database.
+It can build the SQLite DB from tracker text output and then query that DB.
 Subcommands:

+* ``build`` — convert tracker text output into a SQLite database
 * ``passes`` — list recorded passes in ``seq`` order
 * ``trace`` — summarize the first and last pass that still have instructions matching a source location